esperanca/personal_website/src/pages/cases/babylon.md

 Babylon Health was a digital health provider that leveraged AI and telemedicine to deliver healthcare services via an app.
 Founded in London, it expanded globally, serving over 24 million people across 16 countries.

-After going public in 2021 at a $4.2 billion valuation, Babylon filed for bankruptcy in September 2023.
 The software is still used today by EMed Healthcare, a US-based telehealth company that acquired Babylon Health assets.

 ## Challenge